0xSero/partisia-docs/docs/operator.md

 sudo docker-compose up -d
 ````

 This should pull the latest image and start the reader node in the background.
-If the command was executed succesfully it won't print anything.
-To verify that the node is running run:
+If the command was executed successfully it won't print anything.
+To verify that the node is running, run:

 ````bash
 sudo docker logs -f pbc-betanet-reader